 Introduction: Arduino Ouija Board

 What goes better with Halloween (other than candy) than talking to the spirit world through a Ouija Board?
 This is part of a large and growing home built animatronics display set up by my family.
 Originally conceived by my daughter as an homage to Stephen King, it has grown to include many memorable scenes and references to classic horror and Halloween films.
-Visit us on the web.
-We'll update with the new address shortly.
+Click here to visit us on the web.

 The board can be controlled through the Arduino's USB port with the IDE serial monitor, a PS2 keyboard, or through the book which passes random pre-stored phrases through the serial ports which allows it to operate unattended.
 Since we usually have large crowds, the LCD title page also allows more people to see what is being spelled out without needing to be right next to the board.
 It is a separate unit which is not required to run the Ouija.